HPI-BP2017N2/URLCleaner/README.md

 To run the microservice it is required to set up the following:

 1. MongoDB
-...The MongoDB is used to keep track of blacklisted shops (in the collection named 'blacklist').
+<br />The MongoDB is used to keep track of blacklisted shops (in the collection named 'blacklist').

 2. Idealo bridge
-...The URLCleaner uses idealo bridge to resolve shopID to shop root url.
+<br />The URLCleaner uses idealo bridge to resolve shopID to shop root url.

 ### Configuration